3adel-bassiony/CacheXS/README.md

 ![gh-workflow-image](https://img.shields.io/github/actions/workflow/status/3adel-bassiony/cachexs/main.yml)
 ![NPM](https://img.shields.io/npm/l/cachexs)

-Discover CacheXS, a remarkably efficient library for JavaScript and Node.js, ideal for developers prioritizing performance and simplicity.
-Written in TypeScript, and it uses the ioredis library under the hood, it offers seamless integration for both TypeScript and JavaScript projects.
+Discover CacheXS, a remarkably efficient library for JavaScript and Bun, ideal for developers prioritizing performance and simplicity.
+Written in TypeScript, and it uses bun redis under the hood, it offers seamless integration for both TypeScript and JavaScript projects.
 Its compact size belies its powerful functionality, making it perfect for lightweight, modern applications.
 With ESM compatibility, CacheXS aligns with contemporary development practices, ensuring its utility in a range of projects from small-scale to complex.

 &nbsp;